Get insider access

 Samsung Jet 75

-The Dyson V11 and Samsung Jet 75 each have their strengths, meaning one might suit you better than the other, depending on your needs.
+The Dyson V11 and the Samsung Jet 75 each have their strengths, meaning one might suit you better than the other, depending on your needs.
 The Dyson lasts slightly longer on a single battery, comes with a wider assortment of attachments, has a telescopic wand, and has an automatic power adjustment feature that lets it increase its suction power to match the surface you're cleaning.
-Conversely, the Samsung feels sturdier, performs better on high-pile carpet, and is fully compatible with a self-emptying base station, which is somewhat pricey and does incur high recurring costs but also makes it even easier to maintain.
+Conversely, the Samsung feels sturdier, performs better on high-pile carpets, and is fully compatible with a self-emptying base station, which is somewhat pricey and does incur high recurring costs but also makes it even easier to maintain.
 Pricier variants of the Samsung also come with two batteries, giving it a longer overall runtime.

 Samsung Jet 90 Complete